Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Eisenstein Cohomology groups for

 \subsection{Dimension of Eisenstein cohomology}

-Recall the definition of Eisenstein cohomology groups following Seng\"un-T\"urkelli~\cite{MR3464620}.
-The Borel-Serre compactification\cite[appendix]{MR272790} $X_{\Gamma}$ of $Y_{\Gamma}$ is a compact three manifold with boundary $\partial X_{\Gamma}$ whose interior is homeomorphic to $Y_{\Gamma}$.
+Recall the definition of Eisenstein cohomology groups following Seng\"un-T\"urkelli ~\cite{MR3464620}.
+We compute the cohomology groups of Borel-Serre compactification of $Y_{\Ga}$.
+This is a compactifcation obtained by adding a $2$ torus to every cusp (except for $\mathbb{Q}( i )$ or $\mathbb{Q}(\sqrt{-3})$).
+The Borel-Serre compactification ~\cite[appendix]{MR272790} $X^{BS}_{\Gamma}$ of $Y_{\Gamma}$ is a compact three manifold with boundary $\partial (X^{BS}_{\Gamma})$ whose interior is homeomorphic to $Y_{\Gamma}$.

-Given $n \geqslant 0$, let the space of homogeneous polynomials of degree $n$ on the variables $x, y$ with complex coefficients be denoted by $\C[x, y]_{n}$.
+Given $k \geqslant 0$, let the space of homogeneous polynomials of degree $n$ on the variables $x, y$ with complex coefficients be denoted by $\C[x, y]_{k}$.
 The modular group $\SL_2(\C)$ acts on this space in the obvious way permitted by the two variables.
 Consider the $\mathrm{SL}_{2}(\mathbb{C})$-module

-where the overline on the second factor is to indicate that the action on this factor is twisted with complex conjugation.
-Considered as a module, $E_n$ gives rise to a locally constant sheaf $\mathcal{E}_{n}$ on $Y_{\Gamma}$ whose stalks are isomorphic to $E_n$.
-Consider the long exact sequence
+where the overline on the second factor indicates that the action on this factor is twisted with complex conjugation.
+Considered as a module, $M_k$ gives rise to a locally constant sheaf $\mathcal{M}_{k}$ on $Y_{\Gamma}$ whose stalks are isomorphic to $M_k$.